derekl-beep/stackedit-notes/Fixed Income Derivatives.md

 ### Arbitrage pricing

 We can consider two alternative portfolios:
-1. a call option on a bond
+1. a call option on bond
 2. $\alpha$ and $\beta$ units of bond and cash

 To ensure the two portfolios have the same values requires